.Maintaining a nutritious diet.

 - Pelvic floor tilts.

-- Crunches, double-leg lifts, and any yoga moves that builds pressure on the abdominal muscles are to be steered clear from.
+- Crunches, double-leg lifts, and any yoga moves that build pressure on the abdominal muscles are to be steered clear from.

 Does a tummy tuck- abdominoplasty repair Diastasis Recti?